Professor of Urban Planning and Public Policy (+) Warmington Chair in Peace and International Cooperation

 226B Social Ecology 1

-politically divided cities, ethnic/group disparities and urban planning, urban and intergovernmental growth policy
+politically divided cities, nationalistic/ethnic conflict and urbanism, urban and intergovernmental growth policy

 Prof. Bollens studies ethnicity and urban policy, development strategies, and regional and intergovernmental approaches to planning.
 Here are questions that guide my research and teaching: (1) what is the role and influence of urban planning and policy amidst deep inter-group conflict, (2) can bottom-up urbanism contribute to top-down peacemaking and efforts to democratize a multinational society, (3) what is the relationship between how governance is structured in metropolitan areas and the equality/inequality of opportunity across individuals and localities?

-Prof. Bollens has written four books, more than 35 journal articles and book chapters in leading venues over the past 20 years, and has presented at numerous public forums in the U.S. and throughout the world.
+Prof. Bollens has written five books, more than 35 journal articles and book chapters in leading venues over the past 25 years, and has presented at numerous public forums in the U.S. and throughout the world.
 He has consulted, given invited presentations, and done commissioned work for the following in the field of peace and international cooperation: